What Are The Rules For Car Finance?

 Other Terms And Conditions

-With dealership financing via PCP car finance, rules and regulations are different to an HP.
+With dealership financing via PCP car finance, rules, and regulations are different from an HP.
 At the end of the contractual period, buyers have three options.
 They can either pay off a final "balloon" payment for full vehicle ownership, trade it in for a new one, or return the car to the dealer.